esteejus/clas12-timeline/README.md

 See [further details](qa-detectors/README.md) for more information.

-# Physics QA and QADB
+# Physics QA Timelines
 The physics QA is typically performed only on a fully cooked dataset, whereas the above detector timeline production is produced on much smaller data subsets.
-The physics QA timeline production is thus separate from the detector timeline production.
+The physics QA timeline production is thus separate from the detector timeline production, and produces the QADB.

 See [its documentation here](qa-physics) for more details.